 Pollinator Plan News & Events

-September 2017: Our new ‘Farmland Guidelines: Actions to help pollinators’ will be launched on Wednesday, September 20th 2017, at the National Ploughing Championships, by Minister of State at the Department of Agriculture, Food and the Marine, Andrew Doyle TD.
+September 2017: Our new ‘Farmland Guidelines: Actions to help pollinators’were launched on Wednesday, September 20th 2017, at the National Ploughing Championships, by Minister of State at the Department of Agriculture, Food and the Marine, Andrew Doyle TD.

 For more details, see our Media page.

 August 2017: Geashill win national ‘Let’s Get Buzzing’ Pollinator Award at National TidyTowns Awards

 At the National TidyTowns awards on Monday August 25th, Geashill won first place for the Local Authority ‘Let’s Get Buzzing’ Pollinator Award.
 There were 70 entries in this year’s award and being the second year of the Pollinator Award, many groups put 12 months’ work into their pollinator award entries.
 Geashill had a very strong range of actions including surveys, mowing and hedge cutting regimes, specific planting programmes from bedding plants to trees, log piles, earthen banks and stone walls for habitats.
 A clear element of their submission was the range of advice and collaboration undertaken with a range of experts.
 There was also great collaboration with the national school with their ‘Pollinator Paradise’ art competition, IWT Badger Club and the local community.